KoenLBekx/laconic/README.md

 > then its outcome is returned,<br/>
 > else oprIfError's outcome.

-> If a third operator oprIfOkis present, then that operator's outcome is returned if opr1 was successful.
+> If a third operator oprIfOk is present, then that operator's outcome is returned if opr1 was successful.

 > Both the operators oprIfOk and oprIfError can make use of a V operator, which will yield the result of the successful operation if called by oprIfOk, or the error value if called by oprIfError.